Museums & Galleries

 Prague Castle Picture Gallery

-As you would expect from the name of the museum, the contents here focuses on the important paintings found in Prague Castle.
-The museum can trace its history all the way back to the 16th century, as Emperor Rudolph II had a massive collection of art in his possession, although only a few pieces still remain in the museum.
-The collection holds works by famous German, Flemish, Italian and Dutch artists, as well as a number of paintings by Czech artists which were added in the 1930s.
+As you would expect from the museum’s name, the contents here focus on the important paintings found in Prague Castle.
+The museum can trace its history all the way back to the 16th century, as Emperor Rudolph II had a massive collection of art in his possession, although only a few pieces remain in the museum.
+The collection holds works by famous German, Flemish, Italian and Dutch artists, and several paintings by Czech artists added in the 1930s. www.kulturanahrade.cz

 Schwarzenberg Palace

-This fantastic building has recently undergone a major renovation and houses an excellent exhibition of some of the best examples of Baroque and craftsmanship, acquired from the Museum of Decorative Arts in Prague.
+This fantastic building has recently undergone a major renovation.
+It houses an excellent exhibition of some of the best examples of Baroque and craftsmanship, acquired from the Museum of Decorative Arts in Prague.
 Such renowned experts in the field as Ferdinand Maxmilian Brokoff and Matthias Bernard Braun have their works exhibited here.
-There are also a number of different Baroque period paintings from the 18th century and examples from the Mannerism period of the 16th and 17th centuries, as well as works from the Classicism period.
+There are also some different Baroque period paintings from the 18th century and examples from the Mannerism period of the 16th and 17th centuries, and works from the Classicism period. www.ngprague.cz

 Trade Fair Palace, National Gallery’s Collection of Modern and Contemporary Art